respite & retreat

 Respite care is a care arrangement that is different from the day-to-day situation.
 Respite care can mean a change in either the care setting or the people who provide care services.
 Respite gives a break, both to the person receiving care and person(s) providing support, in the home or community care setting.
 The social services, social work departments, health care service providers, or family and friends can arrange respite care.
 Either the person providing or receiving care may be able to go to another place.
 The person receiving care may find it stimulating to go somewhere else.
 On the other hand, the person providing care may enjoy staying in another place.

 Respite can take place for a number of weeks, a weekend, or at night-times.
 Arrangements vary according to personal needs and local policy.
 This form of care may be provided either in, a local care home or in another county.
-Respite care can be used so that people can enjoy being with people who are in a similar situation.
+Respite care can be used so that people can enjoy being with others' in a similar situation.
 Respite can also give someone a totally different environment and landscape from home.
 The social services department or health care provider may pay for all or some of the Respite Care costs.

 Alternatively, you may need to pay some or all of the costs.
 This break is a benefit to all people involved in the care environment.
 Consider the needs and wishes of everyone when making arrangements.
-Carers and people receiving care can receive vouchers for ‘short term' respite breaks.
+Carers and people receiving care can receive vouchers for short term' respite breaks.
 Local authorities can provide vouchers.
 Respite vouchers provide more freedom to choose when and where to take a break.
 Tell the care manager a couple of months before respite is needed.
 This is especially important when respite is planned to last longer than a week.

 Taking a break from caring.